conveniently located

 About today's background image:

-July 1904.
-"Arne Hemingway / the radio-shoppe.com premises. -- Nipple Peak, Antarctica" Large-format acetate negative
+December 1955.
+"Arne Hemingway / the radio-shoppe.com premises. -- Bastardstown, Ireland" 1.5x3 inch dry plate glass negative

 Early days of radio-shoppe.
 Thanks to our generous benefactors, we have much more palatial digs today.